19hours/sg-statutes/Acts/Education Endowment and Savings Schemes Act.md

 [52/2007]

-(2) No withdrawals or transfers made by the authority of the PSE Scheme Administrator from the PSE Fund under section 16D or 16E nor the rights of any member of that Fund acquired thereunder shall be assignable or transferable or liable to be attached, sequestered or levied upon for or in respect of any debt or claim whatsoever.
+(2) No withdrawals or transfers made by the authority of the PSE Scheme Administrator from the PSE Fund under section 16D, 16DA or 16E nor the rights of any member of that Fund acquired thereunder shall be assignable or transferable or liable to be attached, sequestered or levied upon for or in respect of any debt or claim whatsoever.

 [52/2007]

+[Act 33 of 2014 wef 10/11/2014]

 (3) A contribution by a parent of a member of the PSE Fund under section 16C(1) shall not constitute a transaction at an undervalue or an unfair preference under section 98 or 99 of the Bankruptcy Act (Cap.
 20) or form part of the estate of the parent, if the parent has been adjudged bankrupt.